urakubo/Dojo-standalone/README.md

 3) Some codes were refactored for stability.
 4) Plugin section was created.
 Users can easily insert new Python functions.

+#h2 Requirements
-#) A software package for Windows10 is provided (pyinstaller version).
+A software package for Windows10/64bit is provided (pyinstaller version).
 If you do not use this, please build a Python2.7/(Python3.5 in near future) environment on your pc with the following modules:

 1) open CV3: conda install -c conda-forge opencv=3.2.0